 The Financial Conduct Authority (FCA) standard position remains “ in most cases you are likely to be worse off if you transfer out of a defined benefit scheme, even if your employer gives you an incentive to leave.”
 Helpfully, they do also state “However there are risks to staying too”

 Regulation and Availability of Advice

-It is a legal requirement for an individual to seek financial advice on a potential transfer if the transfer value is £30,000 or more.
+It is a legal requirement for an individual to seek financial advice on a potential DB to DC pension transfer if the transfer value is £30,000 or more.
 Only a relatively small subset of the total financial adviser population have the relevant permissions to provide that pension transfer advice.